paulsinclair51/briteTest/docs/LiteTest_Documentation_Guide.md

 # LiteTest Documentation Guide

-This document is a guide to the LiteTest documentation.
+This document is a guide to the LiteTest documentation and the LiteTest repository layout.

 <details>
 <summary>`Click to view` sections are used throughout this document</summary>